High school shooting suspect might have had gun during meeting with school officials and parents before violence began, prosecutor says

 Both McDonald and Bouchard have declined to expand on the details of the meetings or the conduct that prompted them.

-The semiautomatic handgun recovered in the attack was bought Friday by Crumley's father, Bouchard has said.
+The semiautomatic handgun recovered in the attack was bought by Crumbley's father on November 26, four days before the shooting, Bouchard has said.

 School is like a 'war zone,' superintendent says